Reflections on 2018, Predictions for 2019

 As Pelosi took the gavel, Trump noted, “As I have stated many times, if the Democrats take over the House or Senate, there will be disruption to the Financial Markets.
 We won the Senate, they won the House.
 Things will settle down.
 They only want to impeach me because they know they can’t win in 2020, too much success!”

 In addition to Pelosi’s planned White House assault, Trump still faces considerable real trouble from the Mueller/Comey/Clinton collusion to take down his presidency.
 As there is no evidence of Russian collusion, a ruse set up by Hillary Clinton’s campaign, Democrats will relentlessly hound Trump over accusations of campaign-finance violations in 2019, as that best fits with their now-perennial “stolen election” narrative.
-It will be faux fodder for impeachment charges.
+It will be the fodder for impeachment charges ahead of the 2020 election.

 On the upside, a big plus in the Trump column was increasing the Senate’s Republican majority.
 The 53-47 margin in the Senate will not only provide a gauntlet against House Democrats but will enhance Trump’s ability to confirm additional judges to federal courts.
 A big win for Rule of Law last year was the appointment of Justice Brett Kavanaugh.